MFA in Collaborative Design

 Students will work on self-directed projects focusing on their area of interest within Visual Communication Design, Design Research, and Collaboration Design.
 Students will collaborate with other students, faculty, and/or organizations to develop bodies of work related to their research and specialty focus.

-Seminars in Research, Critical Writing, and Teaching Methods (3 credit hours)
+Seminars in Methods (3 credit hours)

 Structured as three seminars taught by guest experts within the specific topic areas.
 The first two seminars focus on research and writing.
 Since many MFA students will move into an academic career, therefore this class will help students understand the academic environment and good pedagogical practices.